-University of Oregon requires a minimum of 180 credit hours to complete a bachelor's degree.
+University of Oregon requires a minimum of 180 credit hours to graduate with a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-University of Oregon (UO) does accept transfer credits.
+University of Oregon (UO) accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Oregon (UO) has a summer session, so students can earn credits during the summer.

 University of Oregon (UO) offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: University of Oregon (UO) may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 University of Oregon (UO) has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement

 Students are not required to take a computer class to graduate.

 Reminder: Check with University of Oregon (UO) directly for more information on requirements.
 Individual departments or majors may have additional required courses.